Transcription factor MafA: Tissue distribution

+Regulation

 MAFA is phosphorylated sequentially on four serine/threonine residues by GSK-3 kinase.
 These phosphorylations activate MAFA transcription and trigger its degradation in the proteasome.
 Altering these post-translationnal modifications leads to severe pathological consequences.
 Mutation of these residues is perinatally lethal in mice, and mutation of the Ser64Phe priming site was reported to induce familial diabetes mellitus and insulinomatosis in humans.

-MAFA assists in insulin regulation
+Function

 An in vivo study on mice proved MafA binds to the promoter in an insulin gene to regulate insulin transcription in response to serum glucose levels.
 MafA is a β cell-specific activator, which differentiates it from other transcription factors involved with insulin gene expression.
 It helps regulate the β cells involved with insulin secretion primarily by maintaining β cell metabolism.
 The amount of MafA in the β cells is regulated by levels of glucose and oxidative stress.

 Interactions

 MafA (gene) has been shown to interact with NEUROD1 and Pdx1.
 MafA works with Pdx1 to activate the insulin gene.